beezwax/bzBond/packages/bzBond-server/README.md

 # Introduction

 bzbond-server is a microservice that runs on your Claris/FileMaker server and allows you to run JavaScript code.
 It is intended to be accessed through the bzBond relay script in the mode `PERFORM_JAVASCRIPT` only when the script is running on the server.

 # Installation

-These installations assume a default installation of Claris/FileMaker Server on the specified platform
+These installations assume a default installation of Claris/FileMaker Server on the specified platform.

+If you are using macOS or Linux, you can use the following command to install
+bzbond-server:

     $ curl -o- https://raw.githubusercontent.com/beezwax/bzBond/main/packages/bzBond-server/bin/install.sh | bash